Cllr Mr Tony Ball

 notice boards, and anyone is free to apply as long as they satisfy the

-Read more about the work of a Parish Council in this guide produced by the National Association of Local Councils All About Local Council 2018.
+Read more about this in the Local Government Associations Guide.You can find out about the work of a Parish Council in this guide produced by the National Association of Local Councils All About Local Council 2018.

 We also produce a profile for people considering making application.
 This is not the same as the one you would see for a job application, but it sets out the broad areas of experience that would be useful to have.
 Download a copy of the profile here.